devoidfury/devoidfury/README.md

 I'm Tom, a software engineer.
 I dig open source software and try to contribute back to projects that I use.

-## Available to work

-I am looking for employment -- particularly flexible or part time but open to fulltime for the right opportunity.

 ## 💬 How to reach me: